fiveladdercon/launchpad/docs/index.md

 [Engine API]:               api/

-What is Spacecraft?
+/ˈspāsˌkraft/
 ===================

 Spacecraft is a hardware memory mapping tool.

 It is built on the premise that hardware memory maps are vital to so many audiences that they are never quite in the right format for everyone.
 So rather than dictate output format, Spacecraft instead constructs a light weight, flexible and _fast_ memory resident model of the hardware memory map and provides an extensive and powerful API that allows *you* to alter and output the memory map in whatever format *you* need.

-Spacecraft is composed of the following 5 components:
+Spacecraft has 5 components:

 | [Resident Data Model (RDM)](rdm/) | A light weight, flexible, memory resident model of a hardware memory map.                                                                     |
 | [Spacecraft CLI](cli/)            | A wickedly fast command line tool with an embedded [Perl][] interpretter for accessing the **[RDM][]** using **engines** written in [Perl][]. |